NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 this tool.
 Then the computed exposures can be passed to the command above via the ``--image-exposures-prefix`` option.

+The option ``--allow-borderline-data`` improves the level of detail close to permanently shadowed areas.
+See :numref:`sfs_borderline`.

 It was found empirically that a shadow threshold of 0.005 was good enough.
 It is also possible to specify individual shadow thresholds if desired, via ``--custom-shadow-threshold-list``.
 This may be useful